Waikato/wekaDeeplearning4j/docs/install.md

 For the package no further requisites are necessary.

 #### GPU
-The GPU additions needs the CUDA 9.2, 10.0, 10.1, or 10.2 backend with the appropriate cuDNN library to be installed on your system.
+The GPU additions needs the CUDA Toolkit 10.0, 10.1, or 10.2 backend with the appropriate cuDNN library to be installed on your system.
 Nvidia provides some good installation instructions for all platforms:

 - [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
 - [Mac OS X](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html)